 - Refunds are defined as the portion of maintenance and/or tuition and university housing charges due as a rebate when a student withdraws or is expelled from the university.
 The amount of the refund is determined according to the schedule below. - For first-, second-, and third-year students, 75 percent of maintenance and other required fees will be refunded for drops or withdrawals within 14 calendar days beginning with and including the first official day of classes or within a proportioned period for short-term courses.
-Twenty-five percent of maintenance and other required fees will be refunded following the 14th calendar day through the expiration of one-fourth (25 percent) of the time covered by the term.
+Twenty-five percent of maintenance and other required fees will be refunded following the 14th calendar day through the expiration of one-fourth of the time covered by the term.
 No refund will be made thereafter.
 These refund procedures are also applicable to dormitory rent.
-For fourth-year students, refunds will be based on the portion of pharmacy practice experiences completed during each semester. - One hundred percent of fees will be refunded for classes canceled by the institution.
-One hundred percent of fees will be refunded for drops or withdrawals prior to the first official day of classes for the regular academic terms and prior to the beginning of summer term.
+For fourth-year students, refunds will be based on the portion of pharmacy practice experiences completed during each semester. - One hundred percent of fees will be refunded for classes canceled by the institution and for drops or withdrawals prior to the first day of classes for the regular academic terms.
 One hundred percent of fees will be refunded in case of student's death.